benjaminjohnsinger/benjaminjohnsinger.github.io/index.md

 - Participated in discussions with Dr Sandhu and the department’s Chief Scientific Advisor Charlotte Watts on the use of mathematical modelling for development work

 ##### Department of Statistics, University of Oxford
-Jan–Apr 2018, Rotation Project with supervisors Luca Ferretti and Jotun Hein
+Jan–Apr 2018, Rotation project with supervisors Luca Ferretti and Jotun Hein
 - Worked on approaches to recombination in phylogeographic analyses
 - Developed skills in phylogeography and phylodynamics, statistics, and R

 ##### Department of Physics, University of Oxford
-Oct 2016–Jun 2017, Master’s Project with supervisor Ard Louis
+Oct 2016–Jun 2017, Master’s project with supervisor Ard Louis

 ##### Okinawa Institute of Science and Technology
-Jul–Aug 2015, Research Internship with supervisor Ichiro Maruyama
+Jul–Aug 2015, Research internship with supervisor Ichiro Maruyama

-### Selected Teaching Experience
+### Selected teaching experience
-##### Statistics for First Year Biochemistry
+##### Statistics for first year Biochemistry
 2018-2020, University of Oxford
 - Taught a first course in statistics to classes of up to eleven undergraduate students
 - Marked submitted work, taught four hours of classes each year, and wrote reports
 - Gave revision tutorials to students from my class and others

-##### Mathematics for First Year Biochemistry
+##### Mathematics for first year Biochemistry
 2018-2019, University of Oxford
 - Taught mathematics to classes of eight undergraduate students
 - Marked submitted work, taught nine hours of classes each year, and wrote reports

-##### Biophysics for Third Year Physics
+##### Biophysics for third year Physics
 2018, University of Oxford
 - Gave biophysics tutorials to groups of two to three undergraduate students
 - Marked submitted work, taught eight hours of tutorials, and wrote reports

-##### Essential Mathematics for First Year Graduates
+##### Essential mathematics for first year graduate students
 2018, University of Oxford
 - Demonstrated in large-group practicals for the Doctoral Training Centre
 - Marked students’ work and kept track of their progress